 Macy’s Christmas Light Show and Holiday Displays

+This is the first of our things to do in Philadelphia with kids this Christmas.
 The Macy’s Christmas light show is a tradition reaching back to 1956 and includes performances on the historic Wanamaker Grand Organ.
 This year the show is narrated by Julie Andrews and includes 100,000 LED lights.
 Watch snowflakes, ballerinas, and reindeer float beyond the four-story-high velvet curtain of the Grand Court atrium.

 Macy’s Christmas Light Show and Holiday Display location